Yandex Cloud

 Some PostgreSQL settings depend on the storage size.

-10. Under Database, specify the DB attributes:
+10. Under Database, specify the database details:

 The database name may contain Latin letters, numbers, underscores, and hyphens.
 The name may be up to 63 characters long.
 The names postgres, template0, and template1 are reserved for Managed Service for PostgreSQL.
 You cannot create databases with these names.